vernisaz/simcom/doc/PIs.md

 - [SimThreadPool](https://github.com/vernisaz/simtpool)
 - [SimWeb](https://github.com/vernisaz/simweb)

-And then run **rb** in every of them.
+And then run **rb** in each of them.
 It will build required common crates.

 The crates are actually required to build a web server, and can be used in other applications too.